sns-sdks/python-youtube/README.rst

 GUIDE CATEGORY
 --------------

-You can use category id or category belongs region's code to get guide categories.
+You can use category id or categories belonging to a region code to get guide categories.

 Get guide categories with id(s)::